-- (i) Non-flagrant contact well away from the play should not be called. - (ii) Blocking down field can be called even if the passer is legally grounding the ball. - (iii) Do not call offensive pass interference if either foot of the Team A ineligible player is within one yard of the neutral zone. - (iv) If in doubt as to which player initiated a block, the initiator will be the one who is upright or leaning forward and the player blocked will be knocked back.
+- (i) Non-flagrant contact well away from the play should not be called. - (ii) Blocking downfield can still be called if the passer is legally grounding the ball other than out of bounds or near the sideline (Mechanic 3.3.9.b.iv). - (iii) If in doubt as to which player initiated a block, the initiator will be the one who is upright or leaning forward and the player blocked will be knocked back.